-We have audited the accompanying financial statements of The Catholic Diocese of Kansas City-St. Joseph Deposit and Loan Fund, which comprise the statements of financial position as of June 30, 2017 and 2016, the related statements of activities and cash flows for the year ended June 30, 2017, and the period from April 28, 2016 to June 30, 2016, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Catholic Diocese of Kansas City-St. Joseph Deposit and Loan Fund, which comprise the statements of financial position as of June 30, 2018 and 2017, the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.

-Management's Responsibility for the Financial Statement
+Management's Responsibility for the Financial Statements